Automatically generates links for all headers on the page, to make it easier to share specific sections of the page.

 It'll ask you for permission to read and modify all pages, because that's what it does.
 It scans the page for headers with IDs (or Names), and then injects one link for each header that has it present.

-If you need help, or have a comment or suggestion, visit the GitHub repo where the source code is hosted and open an issue (by clicking the "Issues" tab at the top).
+If you need help, have a comment or suggestion, or just want to see the code for yourself, visit the GitHub repo where the source code is hosted.
+You can open an issue by clicking the "Issues" tab at the top.

 WANT TO LEARN MORE?